 Energy efficiency verification marks from The C.S.A.
 Group demonstrate that the product has met the specific requirements.

 - Canadian provincial energy efficiency regulations.

 - As well as, the U.S. Department of Energy (DOE).

 Additionally, consumer products can receive a combined certification and energy efficiency verification mark for both the U.S. and Canadian markets.
 They achieve this by being tested to both certification and energy requirements.

 For a complete list of all C.S.A.
 Marks and certification click here.

-In conclusion, you can learn more about the other certifications by catching up on some of our other blogs.
+In conclusion, you can learn more about the other certifications with these links below: